bugnano/frigame_docs/source/api_reference/fx.rst

     The **duration** is given in milliseconds; higher values indicate slower animations, not faster ones.
     The strings 'fast' and 'slow' can be supplied to indicate durations of 200 and 600 milliseconds, respectively.
-    If any other string is supplied, or if the duration parameter is omitted, the default duration of 400 milliseconds is used.
+    If any other string is supplied, the default duration of 400 milliseconds is used.

     The **callback** function will be called with the following parameters: